 Lenders were taking down payments as low as 10, 5 and often 0 percent during the mortgage boom of the last decade.
 A lender is able to manage the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
 PMI covers the lender if a borrower defaults on the loan and the market price of the property is lower than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-Because it can take countless years to get to the point where the principal is only 20% of the initial amount borrowed, it's important to know how your home has increased in value.
-After all, any appreciation you've gained over the years counts towards abolishing PMI.
-So why should you pay it after your loan balance has dropped below the 80% mark?
-Your neighborhood might not be minding the national trends and/or your home could have secured equity before things cooled off, so even when nationwide trends forecast falling home values, you should realize that real estate is local.
+Because it can take many years to arrive at the point where the principal is just 20% of the initial amount of the loan, it's essential to know how your home has grown in value.
+After all, all of the appreciation you've acquired over the years counts towards abolishing PMI.
+So what's the reason for paying it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be adopting the national trends and/or your home may have gained equity before things cooled off, so even when nationwide trends indicate falling home values, you should realize that real estate is local.